Lioo19/portfolio-nextjs/README.md

 - full implementation of ReCAPTCHA for contact-form (started but not completed yet)
 - Updated styling
 - linking to actual resume in PDF-form
-- splitting components to smaller parts
+- Implement typescript

 ### Forking and implementing
 If you should want to implement and build upon this repo, you will need to do the following steps:
+- pull it to your local env
 - run npm install
 - Create the following environment variables in a .env-file
     *burnermail*: sending email-address